ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-How Node.js Handles Thousands of Requests with a Single Thread - <a href="https://medium.com/@smitasubudhi9/how-node-js-handles-thousands-of-requests-with-a-single-thread-dc1c075e0dcb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. sssReal-World Lessons I Learned Building Full-Stack Apps with React and Next.js - <a href="https://medium.com/@mahatohariom31/sssreal-world-lessons-i-learned-building-full-stack-apps-with-react-and-next-js-53e4293d608b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Smitasubudhi`**
+✍️ **posted by `hariom mahato`**

-<blockquote>The Problem Statement: Why Do We Need Node.js?
+<blockquote>When I first started building full-stack applications, I thought development was mostly about writing smart code and learning new…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Leveling Up: Achieving Full Automation for Zenith HealthTech Portal with IaC - <a href="https://medium.com/@temitopefunmi/leveling-up-achieving-full-automation-for-zenith-healthtech-portal-with-iac-fc4b1363da16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Things I Wish I Knew Before Becoming a Full-Stack Developer - <a href="https://medium.com/@mahatohariom31/things-i-wish-i-knew-before-becoming-a-full-stack-developer-0cb3f158b2e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Temitope Olayinka`**
+✍️ **posted by `hariom mahato`**

-<blockquote>In my previous blog post, I showed how I deployed the Zenith HealthTech portal using the Azure Portal and a basic GitHub Actions workflow…
+<blockquote>When I started learning web development, I thought being a full-stack developer meant knowing every framework and language.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Devlog #2: Security and Filter Engine Improvements in My Image Editing Application - <a href="https://medium.com/@ritamm413/devlog-2-security-and-filter-engine-improvements-in-my-image-editing-application-2b4d5d1beb19?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Hardcoding IP Addresses — Use Docker Networks Instead - <a href="https://medium.com/@nuwan.thuduwage/stop-hardcoding-ip-addresses-use-docker-networks-instead-7f8cd75f1cb9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ritam`**
+✍️ **posted by `Nuwan Thuduwage`**

-<blockquote>Over the last development cycle, I focused on two major upgrades to my image editing application:
+<blockquote>A cleaner way to connect your Node.js + MongoDB containers
 Continue reading on Medium »</blockquote>

 <h3>4.
-Webhook Signature Verification in Express — The Complete Guide - <a href="https://medium.com/@prateekJain11/webhook-signature-verification-in-express-the-complete-guide-adb1c23125cb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sentiment Analysis in Node.js Without External APIs - <a href="https://medium.com/@agent_49689/sentiment-analysis-in-node-js-without-external-apis-3381b4cbaae5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prateek Jain`**
+✍️ **posted by `CKM Tools`**

-<blockquote>Express is where most webhook verification bugs are born.
+<blockquote>That's sentiment analysis running in Node.js.
+No API key, no network request, no Python.
 Continue reading on Medium »</blockquote>

-<h3>5.
-Node Deploys: 9 Shutdown Steps That Stop Socket Leaks - <a href="https://medium.com/@1nick1patel1/node-deploys-9-shutdown-steps-that-stop-socket-leaks-fc8662c8ebb0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚔️ Spring Boot vs Node.js for High-Traffic APIs (Which One Survives Production?) - <a href="https://towardsdev.com/%EF%B8%8F-spring-boot-vs-node-js-for-high-traffic-apis-which-one-survives-production-2fbbf2e98512?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Velorum`**
+✍️ **posted by `CodeTalks`**

-<blockquote>Graceful shutdown patterns for Node.js services that prevent half-open sockets, stuck requests, and ugly deploy-time outages.
+<blockquote>Every backend developer eventually asks this question:
-Continue reading on Medium »</blockquote>
+Continue reading on Towards Dev »</blockquote>

 <h3>6.
-Using GitHub Copilot To Migrate Cookiecutter from Python to Node.js - <a href="https://jonthanfielding.medium.com/using-github-copilot-to-migrate-cookiecutter-from-python-to-node-js-8b70e5f892a7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Catching the “Uncatchable” ERR_SSL_BAD_RECORD_TYPE in Node.js - <a href="https://ozanbaskan.medium.com/catching-the-uncatchable-err-ssl-bad-record-type-in-node-js-0225eab9ee52?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jonathan Fielding`**
+✍️ **posted by `Ozan Başkan`**

-<blockquote>It’s the weekendand while my wife is busy playing on the Switch 2, taking turns with me on Pokopia, I decided to finally try something I…
+<blockquote>When working with HTTP clients behind proxies in Node.js, you may encounter a particularly frustrating crash:
 Continue reading on Medium »</blockquote>

+<h3>7.
+Why Your “Clean Architecture” is Killing Your Node.js Performance - <a href="https://medium.com/@jradzik4/why-your-clean-architecture-is-killing-your-node-js-performance-062563ab211c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jakub Radzik`**

+<blockquote>We’ve all been there.
+You open a new Node.js project, and before you can find the logic for “Create User,” you have to tunnel through six…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-From Nimod Village to the World: I’m a Full Stack Developer in Kuchaman City & Didwana – Here’s… - <a href="https://medium.com/@i.jitendra.singh0/from-nimod-village-to-the-world-im-a-full-stack-developer-in-kuchaman-city-didwana-here-s-74b9fbd841cb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Design Trends for 2026: What Businesses Need to Know - <a href="https://medium.com/@digitalmarketingatindomitech/web-design-trends-for-2026-what-businesses-need-to-know-2d1ed928db68?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jitendra Singh Nimod`**
+✍️ **posted by `Indomitech Insights`**

-<blockquote>🌄 Introduction: Where It All Started
+<blockquote>Web design continues to evolve as technology advances and user expectations grow.
+In 2026, websites are no longer just digital brochures…
 Continue reading on Medium »</blockquote>

 <h3>2.
-JIKJAK Compiler: Live HTML, CSS & JS Coding with Mobile Mode Preview - <a href="https://medium.com/@jahid2111hasan/jikjak-compiler-live-html-css-js-coding-with-mobile-mode-preview-c5b6143a326c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Return Value You Can’t Ignore: Bringing the “Must-Use Return” Rule Into Code Review - <a href="https://medium.com/@annxsa/the-return-value-you-cant-ignore-bringing-the-must-use-return-rule-into-code-review-9f3054f3bd63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jahidhasan`**
+✍️ **posted by `Ann R.`**

-<blockquote>Write code on desktop or laptop and instantly see how your website looks on any mobile device — real-time preview, responsive testing, and…
+<blockquote>How one simple code review rule helps PHP and web teams catch silent failures, improve reliability, and make production behavior easier to…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Your Website Shows HTTPS… But Google Still Doesn’t Trust It - <a href="https://medium.com/@manojaditya64/your-website-shows-https-but-google-still-doesnt-trust-it-5b31a4aed373?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A developer story that will make you never skip learning Git again - <a href="https://akintola-stephen24.medium.com/the-day-tunde-almost-lost-his-job-and-what-git-has-to-do-with-it-b4ed62d33bcf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manojaditya Nadar`**
+✍️ **posted by `Akintola Stephen`**

-<blockquote>A single hidden HTTP file can silently break your security, hurt SEO rankings, and even stop your checkout from working.
+<blockquote>In 2021, a young developer named Tunde got his first real job at a fintech startup in Lagos.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Are Personal Websites going to be the next social media? - <a href="https://medium.com/@nattupi/are-personal-websites-going-to-be-the-next-social-media-0c2d74c0d11c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Event-Based Architectures in JavaScript: What They Are, Why They Matter, and How to Build Them - <a href="https://medium.com/@satnammca/event-based-architectures-in-javascript-what-they-are-why-they-matter-and-how-to-build-them-285a4c400005?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apnatva`**
+✍️ **posted by `Satnam Singh`**

-<blockquote>2026 Day 68. #PersonalDays.
+<blockquote>A practical, code-first guide to one of the most powerful patterns in modern software engineering
 Continue reading on Medium »</blockquote>

 <h3>5.
-We Fixed 30-Second Next.js Compilation.
-Here’s Everything We Did. - <a href="https://medium.com/@ransikasilva03.22/we-fixed-30-second-next-js-compilation-heres-everything-we-did-46509c3ce7ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+6 Practical Uses of the JavaScript Spread Operator Every Developer Should Know - <a href="https://medium.com/@sunil17bbmp/6-practical-uses-of-the-javascript-spread-operator-every-developer-should-know-9fc030c60f16?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ransika Silva`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>If you’ve ever opened a page in your Next.js dev server and watched the terminal say “Compiling…” for 20, 25, sometimes 30 seconds — this…
+<blockquote>The spread operator is a favorite among JavaScript developers.
+It’s a powerful and versatile piece of syntax with many practical uses.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How many beers does it take to enjoy Toto’s Africa? - <a href="https://medium.com/@jarllyng/how-many-beers-does-it-take-to-enjoy-totos-africa-1ed7eaddee12?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Create a Blog with Volt CMS (No Subscription Required) - <a href="https://medium.com/@templaysthemes/how-to-create-a-blog-with-volt-cms-no-subscription-required-118bc458333c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Templays`**

+<blockquote>If you are a blogger, you know the drill.
+You just want to write.
+You have a great idea, a cup of coffee, and the motivation to publish…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Understanding POS Equipment: A Complete Guide for Modern Businesses - <a href="https://medium.com/@shereensultan393/understanding-pos-equipment-a-complete-guide-for-modern-businesses-bc73b38ccb00?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jarl Lyng`**
+✍️ **posted by `shereen sultan`**

-<blockquote>A tiny internet experiment about music, bad taste, and the number of beers required before a song becomes acceptable.
+<blockquote>In today’s fast-paced retail and service environment, a Point of Sale (POS) system is more than just a cash register.
+It’s a hub for…
 Continue reading on Medium »</blockquote>

 <br/>